SchweizerischeBundesbahnen/flutter-oidc/example/README.md

 This app uses the [dotenv] package to load configuration at runtime from an `.env` file.
 Before you can run the example app create the `example_app.env` file in the `assets` dir and add the following content:

 ```
-DISCOVERY_URL=<The discovery url of your azure ad identity provider>
 CLIENT_ID=<The client id of your app>
+KEYCHAIN_ACCESS_GROUP=<The iOS keychain access group used to cache tokens>
+REDIRECT_URL=<The redirect url of your mobile app>
 SCOPES=<The scopes that your app requires>
-REDIRECT_URL=<The redirect url of your mobile app>
+TENANT_ID=<The unique tenant ID of your organisation.>
 ```

-Extend the intent filter for `RedirectUriReceiverActivity` in `AndroidManifest.xml` if needed.

 If you want to use other flavors you must create one `.env` file for each flavor.
 The content of the files may differ.
 Check the authenticator config factory functions defined in [flavor] to find out the exact content for each flavor.
+Additionally add the redirect URL to the intent filter for `BrowserTabActivity` in `AndroidManifest.xml` if needed.

 ## Run the app